Today's Thursday • 7 mins read

 3. Write a letter to yourself:

-It’s okay to shift focus from the sadness-causing past to a positive future.
+It’s okay to shift focus from the sadness-causing past to a happy future.

 Your future self deserves happiness.
-Wanting to be happy doesn’t mean you’re trashing the good things you’ve had with that person.
-It means you accept things as they are and are ready to move on with self-kindness and self-love.
+Wanting to be happy doesn’t cancel out the good things you’ve had with that person.
+It means you accept what was, what is, and are ready to move on (even if they ghosted you).

-Revisiting these letters can fondly remind you of how far you’ve healed from your loneliness.
+Revisit these letters later to fondly see how far you’ve healed from your loneliness.

 4. Reconnect with your hobbies and passions: